openquantumhardware/qick/README.md

 All contributions are expected to be consistent with [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).

 We welcome bug reports and feature requests via GitHub Issues.

-Find us on the [Unitary Fund Discord](http://discord.unitary.fund/): chat with us in the #qick channel or the [weekly office hours](https://www.addevent.com/event/lw18055508).

 ## License